seniorsam/providerx/readme.md

 For example to call the users api with filters
 - https://providerx.herokuapp.com/api/v1/users?provider=DataProviderX&currency=USD&balanceMin=200&balanceMax=1000

+## Tools

+- laravel 5.8
+- heroku for hosting

 ## Code quality, scalability

 - I builded this api using custom services, and i tried to decouble and seperate the concerns to make it easy to add new providers with small changes.
 - Search in the app is case-insenstive such that you can pass "currency=USD" or "currency=usd" or "currency=uSd" it all works.

 ## Ability to add DataProviderZ by small changes